chef/automate/components/docs-chef-io/content/automate/ha_backup_restore_aws_efs.md

 ### Backup

-- To create the backup, by running the backup command from bastion.
-The backup command is as shown below:
+- Run the backup command from bastion as shown below to create a backup:

     ```cmd
     chef-automate backup create